weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 other, and I hardly think that would be true in the case of you and Philip.
 Then you must consider the future.
 My father is very ambitious for us and lately Philip has shown that he means to embark on a real career.
-You can see that a girl of your lowly <span id="calibre_link-137" page-number="87" page-name="Page:There Is Confusion.djvu/93" page-index="93" page-quality="3" title="Page:There_Is_Confusion.djvu/93"></span>aims would only be a hindrance to him.
+You can see that a girl of your lowly aims would only be a hindrance to him.
 Philip Marshall cannot marry a hair-dresser!"